BartMassey/one-way/README.md

 ### The Strategy

-The monsters don't move.
-If only one player attacks, and other players stand away and rest, that monster will go down.
+If only one player attacks a monster, and other players stand away and rest, that monster will go down.

 If a player gets next to the door, the other players can quit and that player can win, though they are only one.
 What